SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

 Duration: 0:02:00

 In this step we will use Visual Studio Code and the remote developement extensions to attach to the node sample container and run the [sample applications](https://github.com/SolaceSamples/solace-samples-nodejs).
 If you haven't already done so, install the [Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) extensions.
 Open a new Visual Studio Code window; the remote container extension unfortunately does not work with WSL at time of writing so, this will need to be done from Windows.
 Make sure that Kubectl is in your windows path (Docker Desktop should have done this during installation).
 Using the Kubernetes extension, right click on the "solace-node-sample" pod and select "Attach Visual Studio Code".
 This will open a new window inside the container using the Remote Container extension.
 Notice the in the bottom left corner of the new window it says "solace-node-sample".

 ![attach VSC](./img/Attach-VSC.png)

 Split the terminal window and use the Remote Containers extension (click the remote containers icon on the left) to display the container logs by right clicking the container and selecting "Show Container Log".

 ![sample subscriber output](./img/VSC-Container-Log.png)

-You can see that the subscriber application is running and ready to recieve messages.
+You can see that the subscriber application is running and ready to receive messages.

 ![sample subscriber output](./img/VSC-Container-Log2.png)

-Execute the publish.sh script to publish a message and see that the messages was recieved by the subscriber app in the logs (the subscriber was started by the helm chart).
+Execute the publish.sh script to publish a message and see that the messages was received by the subscriber app in the logs (the subscriber was started by the helm chart).

 ```bash
 cd /